vs4vijay/SwissArmyPi/README.md

 ### General Problems
-- If keyboard layout is "GB", Set keyboard layout from file: `sudo nano /etc/default/keyboard`
+- If keyboard layout is "gb", Set keyboard layout to "en" from file: `sudo nano /etc/default/keyboard`
 - If nothing works, Just restart the Pi using `sudo shutdown -r now`